vezzolter/DSA/Algorithms/Recursion/Recursion.md

 ---
 **Disadvantages:**
 - **Call Stack Overhead** — recursion involve overhead for maintaining the call stack.
 Each call consumes additional memory and processing time, which can significantly affect the efficiency.
 - **Stack Overflow** — recursion may lead to stack overflow runtime error.
-When a program's call stack exceeds its allocated size, its potentially causing destructive behaviour for the program if it is not handled appropriately.
+When a program's call stack exceeds its allocated size, its potentially causing destructive behavior for the program if it is not handled appropriately.
 - **Complex Debugging** — recursion can have a complex call structure.
 Keeping track of the call stack and variable states can be quite challenging, especially for high recursion depth or intricate logic.